- Whitney Professor of Biochemistry, Butler University (2016 - Present)

 - RJ Johnson.
 Investigation of mycobacterial hydrolases and their role in lipolysis.
 National Institutes of Health.
 NIH R15 Award.
 May 2015 - April 2018.

 - RJ Johnson (PI), J Kowalski (Co-PI), & G Hoops (Co-PI).
 An integrated series of student-driven, research-based undergraduate laboratory courses linking chemical biology, biochemistry, and neurobiology.
 National Science Foundation.
 Transforming Undergraduate Education in Science.
 May 2012 - April 2015.

-- Classroom undergraduate research laboratories and inquiry based research laboratories.
+- Classroom undergraduate research experiences (CUREs) and inquiry based research laboratories.

 - Active classroom learning styles, especially incorporation of scientific skills, active discourse, and argumentation into the classroom.

 - Incorporation of new classroom technologies, including molecular visualization laboratories.

 - CH361/CH362/CH462: Biochemistry I and II (Amino acids, peptides, proteins, enzymes, carbohydrates, central dogma, signal transduction, metabolism)

 - CH463: Biochemistry Lab (Writing intensive, inquiry based laboratory)

 - CH432: Synthesis and Characterization (Inquiry based laboratory)

 - CH418: Chemistry and the Environment (Chemistry study abroad course)

 - CH105/CH106/CH107: Introductory and Advanced Chemistry I and II (Atomic structure, acid/base, kinetics, equilibrium, thermodynamics, and electrochemistry)

 - NW210: Chemistry and Society (Introduction to chemistry and the intersection with current issues in society)